munach/obsidian-extract-pdf-annotations/README.md

 As such, you can relate comments for your topics (here 'Hello World') from several PDF files.

 ### Commands
-* `Extract PDF Annotations` Works when edititan a markdown note.
-Searches all PDF files in current Folder for annotations, and inserts them at the current position of the open note.
+* `Extract PDF Annotations` - when editing a markdown note, this command searches all PDF files in current folder for annotations and inserts them at the current position of the note.
-* `Extract PDF Annotations on single file` Works while displaying a PDF file.
-Extracts annotations from this file and writes them to the note `Annotations for <filename>`
+* `Extract PDF Annotations on single file` - when displaying a single PDF file.
+Extracts annotations from this file and writes them to the note `Annotations for <filename>`.

 ### Plugin Settings: